-The outdoor unit features a variable speed, rotary type compressor that delivers refrigerant flow to up to 4 individual indoor units.
-The system uses R-410A refrigerant mixed with PVE oil, and is 208/230 VAC, 60 Hz, single phase.
+The outdoor unit features a variable speed rotary type compressor that delivers refrigerant flow to up to 4 individual indoor units.
+The system uses R-410A refrigerant mixed with PVE oil.
+The system is rated to operate at 208/230 volts single phase 60 Hz power.